Open-Network-Insight/oni-ml/SPARKCONF.md

 #####Driver Memory, Driver Maximum Results and Driver Memory Overhead

- During our tests, we have set driver memory the same memory as the executors.
-If there is a large number of executors with small memory, lest's say less than 5 GB, we then recommend allocating a different amount of memory for the driver.

- In oni-ml driver will load and _.collect_ results from oni-lda-c (ML section) which can grow up to gigabytes of data, _.orderBy_ and finally _.saveAsTextFile_.
-Given those activities for word creation, it's recommended to assign a considerable amount of memory for the driver.
+ oni-ml application executes actions such as _.collect_, _.orderBy_, _.saveAsTextFile_ so we recommend to assign a considerable amount of memory for the driver.

  The same way, driver maximum results should be enough for the serialized results.

- Depending on users data volume these two properties can be small as tens of gigabytes for driver and a couple of gigabytes for driver maximum results or get to 50 GB and 8 GB respectively.
-See the next example:
+ Depending on users data volume these two properties can be small as tens of gigabytes for driver and a couple of gigabytes for driver maximum results or grow up to 50 GB and 8 GB respectively.
+Users can follow the next steps to determine the amount of memory for driver and maximum results:

+1. If executor memory is equal or bigger than 30 GB, make driver memory the same as executor memory and driver maximum results a value equal or bigger than 6 GB.
+2. If executor memory is less than 30 GB but data to be analyzed is equal or bigger than 100 GB make driver something between 30 GB and 50 GB.
+Driver maximum results should be something equal or bigger than 8 GB.

- >Following the example in the section above, with 9 nodes, 43 executors, 30 GB memory each executor, we have set driver memory to 30GB and 8GB driver maximum results.
-That's because the data we have processed returned results from ML up to 2.1 GB.
+ >Following the example in the previous section, with 9 nodes, 43 executors, 30 GB memory each executor, we can set driver memory to 30GB and 8GB driver maximum results.

  Memory overhead for driver can be set to something between 8% and 10% of driver memory.